Carson City

 (c) Joseph Sohm/Visions of America/Corbis

-It should come as no surprise that most of Carson City's 26 markers focus on the finding of Nevada.
-That's right ... the roots of our state government and how the Silver State came to be.
-Of course, Carson City would not be, without some help from the world-famous Comstock Lode.
-In fact, the capitol owes much of its existence to this exuberant chapter of Nevada history.
-Whether it be before or after Abe Curry's eye-on-the-prize, the historical markers here give a warm and wonderful commemorative to our state's heart.
+It should come as no surprise that most of Carson City's markers focus on the finding of Nevada.
+Yeah.
+The roots of our state government and how the Silver State came to be.
+Of course, the Capitol owes much of its existence to the world-famous Comstock Lode.
+Whether it be before or after Abe Curry's eye-on-the-prize, the historical markers here give a warm and wonderful commemoration to our state's heart.

 [1] -- Empire and Carson River Mills